JackSzwergold/Cheat-Sheets/content/Developing With MAMP 1.md

 Template: index
 ---

-## Developing With MAMP 2.1.4

-By Jack Szwergold

 ### Part 1: Setting Up a Basic, Useful MAMP Environment

 I like using MAMP because it’s a quick and easy way to get a very basic—and very standard—LAMP (Linux, Apache, MySQL and PHP) environment working on a Mac.
 While there are some purists who believe that coding on a pure Linux setup—virtual or physical—is the way the go, for pretty much every PHP task I have ever come across, MAMP has always worked well.
 And since it operates on on the Mac desktop like any other application, it allows me to use the great development tools that exist for Macs without much hassle.
 A complete win-win development setup for Mac developers who code in the LAMP world.